Tag Archives: academic

 To Quit or Not to Quit

 dont-quitMeltdown.
 Is what I’m having.
 You know what I hate besides fear?
 Weakness.
 And that’s how I feel.
 Weak.
-I just completed my third spinning class and I feel like crying.
+I just completed my third spinning class, and I feel like crying.
 Instead of stronger, I’m feeling weaker.
 While my mind is screaming the entire time, “quit,” I am hurting in an area where it’s downright embarrassing to divulge to a male instructor.
 And so, I spin on.
 Fifty minutes is a long time.

-My son sent me a text to give it time.
+My son texted me to give it time.
 “Just stay consistent,” he says.
-“Don’t quit.
-In three–four weeks, you’ll start to challenge yourself.
+Don’t quit.
+In three to four weeks, you’ll start to challenge yourself.
 Right now, your body is challenging you.”

 I sure wish I had done this twenty years ago.
-Now at fifty-something, I feel foolish trying to keep up with the more youthful and experience crowd.
+Now at fifty-something, I feel foolish trying to keep up with the more youthful and experienced crowd.
 While I did not quit, I could not keep up.
 I felt deflated driving home.
 But then again, no pain, no gain, right?

 © M.A.
 Perez, 2013, All Rights Reserved